rwsite/updatepulse-server/integration/docs/packages.md

 ```

 **Description**
-Filter whether UpdatePulse Server needs to attempt to download a package from the Remote Repository Service onto the file system.
+Filter whether UpdatePulse Server needs to attempt to download a package from the Version Control System onto the file system.
 Fired during client update API request.

 **Parameters**
 `$save_to_local`
-> (bool) whether UpdatePulse Server needs to attempt to download a package from the Remote Repository Service onto the file system
+> (bool) whether UpdatePulse Server needs to attempt to download a package from the Version Control System onto the file system

 `$package_slug`
 > (string) the slug of the package